 No dangerous goods, firearms or knives may be brought on board without our written permission.
 Dangerous goods must be declared at the time of booking and on arrival at the port and can only be transported in a vehicle.
 No dangerous goods or firearms may be carried by a foot-passenger.
 If in doubt as to whether items qualify as dangerous goods, please ask us before travel or boarding may be refused.
 If you are carrying these items with our permission please report to the Duty Manager at check in.
 The transport of petrol cans is specifically forbidden.
-A maximum of 3 x 15kg gas cylinders may be carried, (including medical gas), this limit may vary by ship, for confirmation and authority to carry any gas cylinders please contact passenger services prior to travel.
+There is a limit to the quantity of gas cylinders that may be carried, (including medical gas), this limit may vary by ship, for confirmation and authority to carry any gas cylinders please contact passenger services prior to travel.

 HEALTH FORMALITY AND PASSPORT REQUIREMENTS

 Price revisions may be made to allow for variation in transportation costs, including the cost of fuel, dues, taxes or fees chargeable for services such as landing taxes, embarkation or disembarkation fees at ports, or the exchange rates applied to the package.
-If this means paying in excess of 10% more for your holiday, you may cancel within 14 days of being notified of the increase and obtain a full refund, excluding any relevant insurance premium.
-We will always absorb an amount equivalent to 2% of the holiday price, excluding insurance premiums and amendment charges before passing price increases on to you.
+If this means paying in excess of 10% more for your holiday, you may cancel within 14 days of being notified of the increase and obtain a full refund.
+We will always absorb an amount equivalent to 2% of the holiday price, excluding amendment charges before passing price increases on to you.
 We reserve the right to make a surcharge after the date of booking and before outward travel date if there is an increase in taxes, fees or charges (e.g. government action, fuel charges etc).
 No surcharges will be made within 30 days of outward travel date.
 You will be given the opportunity to accept the surcharge or cancel without liability.

-If you can find an identical holiday at a lower price within 28 days of booking with Brittany Ferries, we guarantee to match it.
-Travel and accommodation must be offered (and be available) as an inclusive package by the Tour Operator.
-The price match is based on published brochure prices and excludes group discounts, insurance, special offers, loyalty bonuses and travel agent discounts.
+If you find an identical holiday at a lower price within 28 days of booking with Brittany Ferries, we guarantee to match it.
+The price match excludes insurance, special offers, loyalty bonuses, group and travel agent discounts.